TingchenFu/tingchenfu.github.io/_pages/about.md

   The Journal of AI open.

 # 🎖 Honors and Awards
+- National Scholarship, the Minister of Education, 2024
 - Outstanding Graduate, Renmin University of China, 2022
 - National Scholarship, the Minister of Education, 2021
 - National Scholarship, the Minister of Education, 2020